-'Another whack could be fatal' - Perch on Wembley after skull fracture
+'I didn't think I'd play again' - Perch on Wembley after skull fracture

 The potentially deadly consequences of playing football had James Perch considering retirement just nine months ago.

-Instead, on Saturday, he walks onto the Wembley pitch for Mansfield Town's League Two play-off final against Port Vale having recovered from a fractured skull - which has left a shard of bone pointing towards his brain.
+Instead, on Saturday, he will walk onto the Wembley pitch for Mansfield Town's League Two play-off final against Port Vale having recovered from a fractured skull - which has left a shard of bone pointing towards his brain.

 It took countless neurological and physical tests, as well numerous scans, for the defender to be passed fit to resume his career in January, after an "innocuous aerial challenge" during training in August threatened to bring his 18-year professional playing career to an end.

 "The risk that came with it was that if I was to get another whack there it could be fatal.
-That is the extreme," Perch told BBC Sport.
+That is the extreme consequence," Perch told BBC Sport.

 "I thought 'I've got a young family, do I really want to risk it and come off worse and not see my kids grow up?'